OvidijusParsiunas/go-media-player/README.md

-A web application which leverages Go and Vuejs to host video content online.
+A web application that leverages Go and Vuejs to host video content online.